lekshmischool1789/testpages/index.md

 ---
-title: The Case of the Italian Olives
+title: MSA Crime Prediction
 ---

-This is the home page
+This is the **INDEX.MD** file of our CS109 project!

 ## Lets have fun